Bitmap functions¶

 bitmapXorCardinality¶

-Returns the cardinality of the XOR of two bitmaps.
+Calculates the cardinality (number of elements) of the symmetric difference (XOR) between two bitmaps.

 Arguments¶